About Me

 So I decided that something had to give in order to give way to new things.
 Pilates did just that.
 It has literally been change through movement.

 I ran a bit for exercise, but it just couldn't keep me motivated.
-I also suffered from a lower back pain that restricted me from certain movements on a daily basis.
+I also suffered from a lower back pain and asthma that restricted me from certain movements on a daily basis.
 This frustrated me a lot.
-I wanted something 'low intensive'.
+I wanted something 'low intensive', yet challenging.
+I could not gravitate towards Yoga on one hand, and the gym was not quite what I was looking for, on the other.
+It is a personal choice, but the Reformer simply met my requirements.
+It is very personal, I know!

 However, I kept at it.
 I had challenges and continue to do so.
 But overcoming them, keeps me motivated.